i11g/Continuous-Integration-Project-HRS/README.md

-# Continuous Integration Project
+# Integration Testing Using QUnit
-This repository contains CI on ASP.NET Core MVC app - House Renting System
+This repo contains various tasks and problems related to using QUnit as a test tool for integration testing

 ## Table of Contents
 * [General Info](#general-information)